 The treatment of Cat Flu can vary depending on the cause but it is largely supportive treatment that includes keeping the nose and eyes clear and clean.

 Antibiotics are often used to control secondary bacterial infections and mucolytics are given to reduce thickness of secretions and help cats breathe easier.
 Dehydration can occur as the disease worsens, so it is important to encourage eating and drinking.

 Hospitalisation, close monitoring and intravenous fluids may be required for severely unwell cats.

 How is Cat Flu Prevented?

 Prevention of Cat Flu can be achieved in most households by vaccination.
 As there are many different strains of the virus, vaccination may not prevent your cat from becoming infected, but will markedly reduce the severity of the disease.
 Even cats that have contracted Cat Flu should be vaccinated, as they have probably only been infected by one of the viruses so they are likely still susceptible to becoming infected with other strains.

 In multi-cat households and boarding facilities, vaccination alone may not control the disease.
-Disinfection is important, clinically ill or ‘Carrier Cats’ should be isolated and fed and handled last, their bowls and litter-trays cleaned frequently.
+Disinfection is important.
+Clinically ill or ‘Carrier Cats’ should be isolated and fed and handled last, and their bowls and litter-trays cleaned frequently.

 For more information on Cat Flu and the prevention of this disease, please contact your local Greencross Vets team.